 The importance of phosphorus solubilization mechanisms by the direct action of microorganisms in soil has limited attention.
 The plants are able to acquire the phosphorous from the soil by the symbiotic linkage between plant roots and mycorrhizal fungi.
-The phosphorous solubility is determined by the source availability (organic or mineral), host plant, microbial combination, pH, anions, and cations etc.
+The phosphorous solubility is determined by the source availability (mineral or organic), anions, cations, pH, microbial combination, and host plant etc.